 - What is included with your ticket (meals, sleeping quarters, etc..)?

 - Is there storage space for luggage on the buses?
 Are those storage spaces secure?

 - Is there a high frequency of theft or crime on the buses?

-I think air travel is probably the most often over-looked method of travel for people once their reach their orginal destination.
+I think air travel is probably the most often over-looked method of travel for people once they reach their original destination.
 As Americans, I think it is engrained in us that once you fly to a destination, the next step is to rent a car and start exploring.
 The problem with driving, as I touched on earlier, is that it can take a really long time to get from one location to another (even if the distance isn’t that great).
 The same can be said for train travel in certain circumstances.
-The high speed trains in Europe are amazing, but that type of efficiency isn’t matched all over the world.
-In some countries a long train ride can be an all-day, and even all night, affair.
+The high-speed trains in Europe are amazing, but that type of efficiency isn’t matched all over the world.
+In some countries, a long train ride can be an all-day, and even all night, affair.

 So if you need to travel a great distance during your trip, from one city or country to another, my advice to you is to look into the option of flying before booking any other transportation options.
 While in some regions of the world (like South America) it may not be worthwhile to fly because of price and/or schedule, in other regions of the world you may be shocked at just how affordable flying can be.